Fed Jurors Convict Ex-Newark Police Officer Of Paying Kickbacks For No-Show Security Contract

-Federal jurors in Newark convicted a former city police officer on Monday of paying kickbacks to a corrupt official for no-show contracts.
+Federal jurors in Newark convicted a former city police officer on Monday of paying kickbacks to a corrupt official for a no-show private security contract.

-Janell Robinson, 42, of Newark, was the ninth and final defendant involved in a scheme to siphon money from the Newark Watershed Conservation and Development Corporation (NWCDC).
+Janell Robinson, 42, of Newark, was the ninth and final defendant convicted in a scheme to siphon money from the Newark Watershed Conservation and Development Corporation (NWCDC).

 Jurors deliberated for two hours before finding Robinson guilty of conspiring in a massive corruption scheme with Linda Watkins Brashear, the former executive director of the NWCDC, which provided water to half a million New Jersey residents before it was closed in 2013 amid a federal corruption probe.